Many or all companies we feature compensate us. Compensation and editorial

 SourceCustomer ratingNumber of reviews

-Fig Loans displays a good reputation across various review platforms.
+Fig Loans has a good reputation across various review platforms.
 Customers praise Fig Loans for working with individuals with bad credit, fast delivery of funds, and its ability to boost credit scores.
-However, some reviews point out less advantageous rates and issues with the application system.
+However, some reviews point out high rates and issues with the application system.

-The Better Business Bureau (BBB) rating paints a different picture.
-Fig Loans is not BBB-accredited, and it holds an F rating—based on a small number of reviews.
+Fig Loans is not BBB-accredited.
 Complaints here focus on inaccurate reporting to credit agencies, identity theft concerns, and loan denials.

 Positive feedback on Google highlights the ease of obtaining a loan and manageable payments.
 Nevertheless, some reviewers express dissatisfaction with application issues and loan denials.